If there is a particular cut not listed here, please call us and have one of our professional chicken cutters create your order.

 Bulk prices available upon request!

-SOME ITEMS ARE NOT AVAILABLE AFTER 5:00 PM, such as offal & frames.
+SOME ITEMS ARE NOT AVAILABLE AFTER 5:00 PM.

-Give us a call and pre-order Chicken Kebab Sticks. $1.50 each.
+Give us a call and pre-order Chicken Kebab Sticks at $1.50 each.
 Flavours:

-Our made in the shop Chicken Sausages are $12.99 kg.
+Our made in the shop Chicken Sausages (all GF) at $12.99 kg.

 Cooking tip for fast chicken.